-Current Expanded Mental Health Services Programs (EMHSPs)
+Current/Upcoming Expanded Mental Health Services Programs (EMHSPs)

-West Town Humboldt Park EMHSP (Upcoming 2022)
+West Town-Humboldt Park EMHSP (est.2022)

-The effort to create the West Town and Humboldt Park began in the summer of 2021.
-The importance of mental health resources was highlighted by the COVID-19 pandemic, and as vaccine distribution rolled out, residents of West Town and Humboldt Park were eager to organize and get a head start on gathering signatures so that the community has the opportunity to vote to establish an expanded mental health services program to meet its needs!
+The effort to create West Town and Humboldt Park began in the summer of 2021.
+The importance of mental health resources was highlighted by the COVID-19 pandemic, and as vaccine distribution rolled out, residents of West Town and Humboldt Park were eager to organize and get a head start on gathering signatures so that the community has the opportunity to vote to establish an Expanded Mental Health Services Program.
+The WTHP approved their program in November 2022 with 85% of the vote!

 Bronzeville EMHSP (Near South Side, Douglas, Oakland, Grand Boulevard, Fuller Park) (Est. 2020)

-The Bronzville EMHSP was created in the midst of the COVID-19 pandemic.
+The Bronzeville EMHSP was created in the midst of the COVID-19 pandemic.
 Residents from across Bronzeville recognized the pressing need for expanded mental health services and began engaging with local residents to create the program.
 Over the course of the summer of 2020, residents and the Coalition’s Community Advocate Team gathered signatures while wearing PPE and remaining socially distanced.
 In November 2020, residents from across Bronzeville voted nearly 89% in favor of creating the program!

 Logan Square, Avondale, and Hermosa EMHSP (Est. 2018)